LucasBr003/ez-saving/README.md

 6. ***Encrypt Save***:
    + When this option is enabled, the save files will be encrypted with a special password (unknown to the user, to you and to me) to prevent manual tampering by players.
 If you want to know the password, use `print(OS.get_unique_id)`.

+7. ***Load Save on Start***:
+   + When this option is enabled, the plugin will automatically load a save file using the selected save slot as soon as the game or project starts.

 > [!NOTE]
 > It's highly recommended to disable this option during game or project development to facilitate easier manipulation of game progress.
 However, it should be enabled when releasing the game to prevent unwanted player interference.